Andrea18500/gccr/README.md

 For every other issue contact me: andrea18500@hotmail.it

 # Versions
+- v0.3.1
+  - Upgraded the installer.
+Added a new update feature.
+From now on pasting the same command as the installation will run an utility that will automate the process.
 - v0.3
   - Added support for up to 4 arguments in total.
 Now arguments starting with "+" instead of "-" will be send to the compiler.
 Arguments without the "+" will be sent to the program.
 - v0.2